Suspect is shot after fighting Calif. deputy for gun in encounter caught on camera

 CLICK HERE TO GET THE FOX NEWS APP

-His condition was unknown.
-She said no deputy was injured by gunfire.
-One deputy suffered an injury not related to gunfire.
+Another deputy suffered an injury not related to gunfire.

 Calls to the sheriff's department from Fox News were not immediately returned.